Sleep Dentistry

 Nitrous oxide (happy gas) Nitrous oxide is administered via a breathing mask before and during treatment.
 It has a relatively rapid onset and wears off fairly quickly, which may suit patients who need to manage anxiety but have obligations shortly after their appointment.

-Twilight or IV Sedation Dentistry is administered intravenously into the forearm or the back of the hand, and puts the patient in a deep state of relaxation.
-It takes time to wear off and you may need to arrange a ride home after your dental treatment.
+Twilight or IV sedation Administered intravenously into the forearm or the back of the hand, twilight sedation induces a deep state of relaxation.
+It takes time to wear off and you will need to arrange transport home after your appointment.

 General anaesthesia Sleep dentistry using general anaesthesia must be arranged in advance and is monitored throughout the entire procedure.
 You will need to arrange transport home after treatment.